For a more complete of list fixes and new features, see this summary. This page partly overlaps with that, extracting

 Total at conversion time

 (Totals will not sum exactly due to rounding errors.
 Numbers generated using loccount.)

 These removals include most of the bulk of ntpd, the most security-critical code.
-And the numbers understate the size of the removals slightly because the way we counted "remaining" code includes some test code and features added since the repository conversion.
+And the numbers understate the size of the removals slightly because the way we counted "remaining" code includes some test code and features added since the repository conversion, notably Network Time Security.

 - We have improved the accuracy of time stepping with real hardware by x10